October 15, 2020

 Environmental System Science

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research (Award Number DE‐SC‐ 0010338 to R.B.N.) and the USGS Land Change Science Program.
-Logistic support was provided by the Bonanza Creek LTER Program, which is jointly funded by NSF (DEB 1026415) and the USDA Forest Service, Pacific Northwest Research Station (PNW01‐ JV112619320‐16).
-Microbial data came from the Joint Genome Institute (JGI Proposal 1445).
+This material is based upon work supported by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy’s (DOE) Office of Science (Award Number DE‐SC‐ 0010338 to R.B.N.), and the U.S. Geological Service (USGS) Land Change Science Program.
+Logistic support was provided by the Bonanza Creek Long-Term Ecological Research (LTER) Program, which is jointly funded by the National Science Foundation (DEB 1026415) and the U.S. Department of Agriculture’s (USDA) Forest Service, Pacific Northwest Research Station (PNW01‐ JV112619320‐16).
+Microbial data came from DOE’s Joint Genome Institute (JGI Proposal 1445).